ricardo93borges/yamaform/README.md

 Also a person has many dogs and a dog has many persons, so a associative table called _person_dog_ will be created with the foreign keys _person_id_ and _dog_id_.

 If in json file the dog object didn't have a _hasMany_ keyword, a foreign key called _person_id_ would be created in dog table.

+In _many to many_ relationships both tables must have a _name_ column.

+Every table created will have a column called _id_ that will be a primary key auto incremented

 <hr/>